-Second year in a row, this ‘demoted’ in favour of their Preuses.
+The third year in a row, this ‘demoted’ in favour of their Preuses – it seems fixed!
 Two parcels on the steep hillside next to the road and river – 2.80 ha and they have replanted 0.4 ha.

 What a great nose – full of agrume complexity, mineral at the base.
 Vibrant, a little floral this is concentrated but with the energy to balance, a simply great finish, melting concentrated deliciousness over the palate.
 Rich finishing but I forgive that as it’s so delicious – excellent wine!

 2 parcels, one of 1 ha the other of 1.2 ha.
 ‘We rarely have austerity in Preuses.’
 Tank sample for bottling next week